 I left my interview with Vincent feeling very puzzled.
 I wasn’t sure if his experience with AMT was a fluke, or if others felt the same way and had simply chosen not to tell me.
 There was only one way to find out.
 I began questioning my other interviewees on the subject.
 What is the power relationship like between Muungano wa Wanavijiji and Akiba Mashinani Trust?
 I asked.
 I received an overwhelmingly positive response.

 Peter Mutunga is insistent that it is Muungano wa Wanavijiji who holds the power in the relationship.
 The people of the federation are the decision makers.
 Peter insists that when problems arise, they are always caused by members, not by AMT.
 “Problem makers are we community.
-Not upon NGO.
+Not upon the NGO.
 There are some which are corrupted within NGO but not Jane.
 It is not like that.
 If there is corruption it is just a little fraction.”
 According to Peter, the people in the community make the decisions and create the problems, but, in the end, they also solve the problems they create.
-This kind of pattern is bound happen in any kind of social movement.
+This kind of pattern is bound to happen in any kind of social movement.
 AMT, meanwhile, appears to be good at staying in a neutral, supportive role.
 Peter says that if federation members can’t pay back the money they borrow, it is their own fault.
 They knew the terms and conditions going in.
 If they have a problem with the NGO, it is of their own making.

 OCS agrees.
 “Through my experience,” he says, “I understand that the federation have power, because Akiba Mashinani Trust cannot work without the federation, eh?
 When you are in a group and you are doing a saving, you are a member of AMT.
 You have to understand that AMT is just a short name… name in full – Akiba means money.
 Mashinani means on the ground.
 And Trust.
 So everything we are doing, Akiba Mashinani follow what the Muungano saying.
 So through my experience I found that Muungano is the decision maker.
 Without Muungano, Akiba Mashinani can collapse.
 Anytime.”
 Akiba Mashinani Trust, he says, functions a lot like a basket.
 It is a place where Muungano can put things until it is able to carry them on its own.
 For example, a group that wants to buy land can get AMT to buy the land and hold the title deed while the group slowly pays it off.
 In this manner, groups can do things that they wouldn’t be able to do without their “basket.”
 People like Jane Weru give technical advice, he says, but the decisions come from Muungano.
 The two organizations are interdependent.